hernantz/blog/content/init.md

 Title: Init
 Date: 2013-07-03 18:06
 Category: Personal
-Tags: pelican, publishing
+Tags: pelican, personal
 Slug: init
 Author: hernantz
 Summary: This is my not-sexy static new blog

-This is my not-sexy new blog.
+This is my not-sexy static new blog.
 It starts with a single post and a single blog.
 I hope this is not one of those things I start and abandon.